-Starting a business involves a number challenges for a young entrepreneur.
+Starting a business involves a number of challenges for a young entrepreneur.
 One of the toughest challenges involves capital funding as you come across very few investors in the market.
-It’s not impossible to find an investor, but you may resort to a few alternative options in order to enjoy the financial success.
-Identifying the right source for capital funding often leads an entrepreneur through some misconceptions.
+It’s not impossible to find an investor, but you may resort to a few alternative options in order to enjoy financial success.
+There a many misconceptions when it comes to identifying the right source for capital funding for a young entreprenuer.

 One of the most common misconceptions pertaining to capital accumulation is about acquiring debt from unreliable sources.
 Business owners are scared of jeopardizing their financial situation when the loan interests reflect a sharp rate hike.
 If you haven’t been careful initially, you must brace yourself for the worst.
 It really helps when you come across a few quality resources online.

 4. Acquire capital based on milestones.
-Falling short of capital is equally bad to that of accumulating excess capital.
-You won’t need to give up on equity be it about reaching milestones or meeting your capital requirements.
+Falling short of capital is equally bad as accumulating excess capital.
+You won’t need to give up on equity if it’s based on reaching milestones or meeting your capital requirements.

 5. Develop your line of credit.
 Bankers tend to vet you when their lending competitors have already done so.
 They are more likely to return your calls when you adopt the right funding strategy.
 Sourcing funds through the initial stages don’t draw any silver bullet.
-Keep yourself from committing a suicide by laying more emphasis on bootstrapping and by following the right funding strategies.
+Keep yourself and your business safe by laying more emphasis on bootstrapping and by following the right funding strategies.